 Tests will be closed book, but you will be permitted to use one 8.5 x 11" sheet of paper (front only!) with your own, handwritten notes.
 I reserve the right to refuse the use of typed sheets, or sheets which contain information on the front and back, during an exam.
 Also, you are permitted to use calculators during exams, but ONLY a calculator that is not part of an iPod/iPad, cell phone, etc. If I catch you using an iPod/iPad, cell phone, Kindle, etc. as a calculator during an exam, I will take your exam and you will get a zero on it.
 No exceptions.
 I will NOT bring extra calculators for you to use during exams.
-It is YOUR RESPONSIBILITY to make sure you have a stand-alone calculator for an exam if you want to use one.
+It is YOUR RESPONSIBILITY to make sure you have a working stand-alone calculator for an exam if you want to use one.

-You will get graded exams back, but you are not allowed to keep them; you will, however, get to keep a sheet of paper that tells you your exam grade, and how you did on the multiple choice portion of the exam.
+You will get graded exams back, but you are not allowed to keep them; you will, however, get to keep a sheet of paper that tells you your exam grade and how you did on the multiple choice portion of the exam.
 I will hold graded exams in my office after you have seen them; you can make an appointment any time you like to come look at an exam.

-Final Exam: The final exam for this course will be given on Monday, May 7 from 1:00 PM-3:00 PM.
+Final Exam: The final exam for this course will be given on Thursday, May 10 from 10:30AM-12:30PM.
 This is the time scheduled by the University registrar for our final exam.
 The final will be cumulative, and it is mandatory.

 Extra Credit: I am offering one extra credit opportunity this semester.
 It is entirely optional; you are not required to do it.
-It will involve keeping track of observations of physics in action during the course of your daily routine, over the course of the semester.
+It will involve the semester-long observation of a single astronomical object that is NOT Polaris.
 Details of the project will be provided during the first class period.
-If you want to do the extra credit project, you MUST tell me so by email by February 3 at 5PM.
-I will NOT accept extra credit projects which were not announced to me by email by February 3.
-Projects will be due on May 4 at the start of class.
+If you want to do the extra credit project, you MUST submit a plan to me by email by February 3 at 5PM.
+No plans will be accepted after this date.
+Projects will be due on May 3 at the start of class.
 Successful completion of this extra credit project will raise your lowest kept homework score to a 15/15.